 Let's Help You Get a Work Visa

-As an official Canadian immigration service, we offer guidance and assistance through the entire visa application process.
+As an official Canadian immigration service, we offer guidance and assistance through the visa application process.

-Our certified RCICs (Regulated Canadian Immigration Consultants) are extremely knowledgeable in all Canadian immigration policies and are permitted by the Canadian government to liaise with them on the applicant's behalf.
+Our certified RCICs (Regulated Canadian Immigration Consultants) are extremely knowledgeable in all Canadian immigration policies.
+The Canadian government permits them to liaise with them on the applicant's behalf.

-All candidates will first be evaluated to see whether or not they can apply for one of 100 immigration programs, visas and streams.
-Once we know which options you can apply for, you can then confidently select your preferred immigration program and your designated consultant will ensure that all your documents are completed accurately and submitted on time.
+Our RCICs will first evaluate all candidates to see whether or not they can apply for one of 100 immigration programs, visas and streams.
+Once we know which options you can apply for, you can confidently select your preferred immigration program.
+Your designated consultant will ensure that all your documents are completed accurately and submitted on time.